UniLogin/UniLogin/README.md

 ![Diagrams](./modeling/subsystems.png)

-The key interfaces defined within the Universal Login system are:
+The *external* interfaces present in the Universal Login system are identified by the *lollipop* use symbol:

-- ERC1077/ERC1078 IF: this interface is made up of ERC [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078) smart contracts ABI
+- RELAYER HTTP+JSON IF: this interface defines an off-chain remote API for ERC [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078)
+- ETH HTTP+JSON IF: this interface is the Ethereum JSON-RPC API for the on-chain execution

+The *internal* interfaces defined within the Universal Login system are identified by the *arrow* use symbol.
+The main ones are:

-- SDK IF: the JS applications using Universal Login shall be based on this library interface to conveniently attach to the Relayer subsystem and route their meta transactions
+- UL SDK IF: the JS applications using Universal Login shall be based on this library interface to conveniently attach to the [Relayer](https://github.com/EthWorks/UniversalLoginSDK/blob/master/universal-login-relayer/README.md) subsystem and route their meta transactions
-- RELAYER IF: this interface defines the customizable behavior of the Relayer subsystem, see [TokenGrantingRelayer](https://github.com/UniversalLogin/UniversalLoginSDK/blob/master/universal-login-example/src/relayer/TokenGrantingRelayer.js) for an example
+- ERC1077 SIG IF: this interface is a message hash and signature JS facility API for ERC [#1077](https://github.com/ethereum/EIPs/pull/1077)
+- ERC1077 IF / ERC1078 IF: this interface is made up of ERC [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078) smart contracts ABI

 ## Quick start